yuyu2172/Deep-Metric-Learning-CVPR16/README.md

 You can download the Stanford Online Products dataset (2.9G) from ftp://cs.stanford.edu/cs/cvgl/Stanford_Online_Products.zip
 * We also have the text meta data for each product images.
 Please let us know if you're interested in using them.

+## Our Pre-trained Models
+You can download our pre-trained models on the Cars196 dataset, the CUB200 dataset and the Online Products dataset (265M) from ftp://cs.stanford.edu/cs/cvgl/pretrained_models.zip

 ## Licence
 MIT Licence